-Aquaculture in shallow and sheltered waters can have adverse effects on ecosystems.
+Inshore aquaculture in shallow and sheltered waters can have adverse effects on ecosystems.
 These are identified below.
-Currently, there are no large offshore aquaculture ventures operating on which to assess the nature of environmental effects.
+In some cases the effects in the immediate area have been severe, although there is little sign of any off-site effects.
+Currently there are no large offshore aquaculture ventures operating on which to assess the nature of environmental effects.

 Operational waste material and debris.
-Rope, buoy ties and anchors from marine farming operations can accumulate on the seabed underneath and on the adjacent foreshore.
-Service barges and boats can discharge sewage and bilge water that can contain fuel and oil.
+Rope, buoy ties and anchors from marine farm operations can accumulate on the seabed underneath and the adjacent foreshore.
+Service barges and boats can have effects that include sewage discharges and bilge water discharges that can contain fuel and oil.